dmbarbour/glas/docs/GlasDesign.md

         (%an (%an.dbg.log Chan Message) Operation)

 We always annotate an Operation.
 But, within a sequence, we'll often annotate a no-op.
-If an annotation like '%an.dbg.log' is not recognized, we can report a warning then simply evaluate Operation.
-To suppress warnings, we could recognize something like `(%an.nowarn (...))`, or suppress control warnings through the configuration.
+If an annotation like '%an.dbg.log' is not recognized, we can report an error or warning (user-configurable and subject to guidance by other annotations) then evaluate Operation directly.

 Annotations can also be expressed at other layers: